rockstor/rockstor-doc/interface/storage/file_sharing/nfs_ops.rst

 -------------

 If you would like to use further customization than offered using the :ref:`add_nfs_export` button, click on the "Advanced Edit" button.
-This will open the following page:

 .. image:: /images/interface/storage/file_sharing/nfs_ops/nfs_advanced_edit.png
    :width: 100%